leaBae/aath0.github.io/menu/announcement.md

 -	Interdisciplinary & international research environment

 *Applications:*
 Applications will be accepted until the positions are filled.
-The first review of applications will begin on the 26th October 2020.
+The first review of applications will begin on the 2nd November 2020.
 If you are interested, please send one pdf-document including your CV, a brief statement of research interests, and the contact details of two referees to:
 Athina Tzovara: athina.tzovara@inf.unibe.ch
 Informal inquiries are welcome.